webqit/port-plus/README.md

     ws.send('something');

     // The unified way
-    const port = new SocketPort(ws);
+    const port = new WebSocketPort(ws);
     port.postMessage('something');
 });
 ```

 Whatever the Port+ instance, it always has the same API and set of capabilities.
-For example, with `SocketPort` you get an `event.ports` implementation over web sockets.
+For example, with `WebSocketPort` you get an `event.ports` implementation over web sockets.

 ---